jstromsoe/reach-docs/docs/gps-post-processing.md

 ### Calculating base position

 Start [RTKLIB RTKPOST](https://files.emlid.com/RTKLIB/rtkpost_emlid_b26.exe) software and enter the fields as shown here.
-If running for the first time you will need to set mode to Static in the options to unlock the fields for base staiton data.
+If running for the first time you will need to set mode to Kinematic or Static in the options to unlock the fields for base staiton data.
 You can skip the start time, it is not compulsory.

 * Choose rover .obs file for the Rover field (RINEX file from your rover).
 * Select base station .obs file for the Base Station field (RINEX file from your base).